 In a way, this is already happening.
 For instance, Alphabet (Google’s parent company) is looking to turn a Toronto district into a smart micro-city.

 The fears of AI taking over an entire industry are premature.
 However, there’s no doubt that it is increasingly more common in architecture.

 It’s up to the architects to embrace the new technologies and adapt to modern times.
 In a way, parametric technology allows them to focus on the things that matter.

 If they utilize all available tools, they will have a platform with which to further evolve.
 Whatever the future brings, it’s going to be exciting to be a part of.

 And what about you?
 Are you ready to welcome parametric design with open arms?

 If you want to be part of the future, you should try Archistar.
 The platform contains everything that you need to get ready for the future.

 Our parametric design generator uses AI to create a ton of potential designs.
 Use the 3D modeling engine to create your own parametric models.
 Utilize every centimetre of your development property and maximize its value.

-If you like what you’re hearing, schedule a live demonstration of Archistar and take property development to a new level.
+If you like what you’re hearing, Get started for free: [https://www.archistar.ai/] and take property development to a new level.